Protocol architecture

 On Bitcoin

-Around the vault output, the protocol maintains a pre-signed transaction graph: every legitimate spend path is constructed and signed by all required participants at vault creation.
-After creation, no party can fabricate a new spend; only the pre-signed transactions can move BTC.
+The vault output is locked by a pre-signed transaction graph.
+Every legitimate spend path is constructed and signed by the required participants at vault creation.
+After creation, no party can invent a new spend; Bitcoin will accept only the paths already encoded and signed.

 On Ethereum: protocol contracts